Travel Packing: 10 Tips for How to Pack for Travel Using Only Carry-On Luggage

 • Kindle or iPad

-• Chargers for phone, watch, iPad, Kindle, computer, etc.
+• Chargers for phone, watch, tablet, and computer

 Christine's Tumi Backpack

-Tip 7: Extra Things That Might Prove Useful
+Tip 7: Extra Items That Come in Handy

 Travel Packing: Toiletry Kit

-A well-organized toiletry bag with compartments helps you find what you need quickly and keeps everything neat and organized.
+A well-organized toiletry kit with compartments makes it easier to find what you need and keeps everything tidy.

 Christine's Tumi Toiletry Kit